forestgrape/coronavirus/7_social/controlling.md

 ### Covid-19 Cases and Quarantine
-The focus should be on monitoring cases both for disease progression and to figure out and break infection paths.
+The focus should be on monitoring cases both for disease progression and to figure out and break chains of severe infections.

+> The strict isolation rules were designed with SARS-1 and it's prevalence in mind: a few sporadic and severely sick cases.
+Additionally a droplet and fomites transmission model was assumed, which makes isolation in an indoor room effective.
+However regarding the [aerosol transmission](../5_epidemiological/transmission.md) indoor isolation can backfire unless one lives in a single person house.

+> In my opinion, especially in the case of targeted testing, those living in flats with small living spaces, which already have a greater infection risk, should not have additional penalties, which possibly hinder a healthy recovery and put fellow occupants at risk.

-Relaxed rules are important for the [health of the infected and the possibly infected](../3_medical/covid19.md#movement) and in many situations relaxed rules are more efficient in reducing the spread:
+Relaxed rules are important for the [health of the infected and the possibly infected](../3_medical/covid19.md#movement) and in many situations relaxed rules are more efficient in reducing the spread.

 #### Example Calculation of Spread